parabirb/wrongthink/SECURITY.md

 # security promise

-wrongthink.me guarantees the confidentiality and integrity of all past messages sent over wrongthink with versions 2.3.0 and above.
+wrongthink.me guarantees the confidentiality and integrity of all past messages sent over wrongthink with versions 2.3.0 and above for at least 3 years.